Courtneykrich/edu-java-jsp/README.md

 probably want to give that a simpler name like `edujsp.war` before you deploy to tomcat, because whatever you name the file will become the ContextPath in the url (minus `.war`).

-Well... this isn't my idea of a good time.